evanmiller67/resume/resume.md

 - Taught and led the SRE team on architecting a GCP project
 - Debugged and provided feedback and enhancements for a home-grown deployment solution
 - Worked with others to develop a kubernetes CD pipeline
+- Mentored teammates and teams on practices and approaches for performance identification
+- Investigated and solved issues with open source projects and contributed patches to maintainers

 #### The Home Depot, Atlanta, GA
 ##### Senior IT Developer - July 2016 to February 2018